-An interview by William Haggard Salazar, Head of Investment Insights.
+An interview by William Haggard Salazar, Head of Investment Insights, Wealth Management.
 Interviewees, Dr. Bruno Eschli, Investor Relations Officer, Roche and Christoph Wirtz, Equity Analyst, Rothschild & Co Bank AG

 The world has spent much of 2020 talking about COVID-19 and a quest for a vaccine – what can history teach us?